No. 806-809 Jinfeng Building, Pailou Ji Area, Wanjiang District, Dongguan, China

 • Opt for DDP if you value predictability but make sure you trust your supplier’s logistics skills.

-How Incoterms Influence Freight Charges and Insurance Costs
+How China Incoterms Influence Freight Charges and Insurance Costs

 The type of Incoterm you choose affects who pays for freight and insurance, shaping your import budget.
 Under FOB, you handle all costs once the goods leave China.
 You can negotiate with shipping companies to potentially save money.